strexx/IoT-NodeMCU/README.md

 **Arduino code**

-The Arduino code you need for this project is located in the [Arduinofolder](https://github.com/strexx/IoT-NodeMCU/blob/iot-feature-fons/arduino/arduino.ino) of this repository.
+The Arduino code you need for this project is located in the [Arduino folder](https://github.com/strexx/IoT-NodeMCU/blob/iot-feature-fons/arduino/arduino.ino) of this repository.

 **Libraries**
 - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)